 How can I help?

 If you’re a local (or national) business who is looking for sponsorship opportunities in the area, we would really like to hear from you.
-From small art shows to a huge Spiegeltent we have a venue and a profile to suit your needs.
+From small art shows to huge glitzy venues we have a apace and a profile to suit your needs.
 In these difficult times, alternatives to our traditional sources of core funding are vital – whether it’s £500 or £50,000 every penny is really appreciated.

 Meanwhile, in order to help address the challenges we face and the evolving arts scene, the Fringe has been going through a period of organisational development, and this is continuing.
 It’s actually been quite good!
 We are still aiming to beef up our management team a little further, and if you have what you believe to be relevant skills, then we’d love to talk to you about becoming a new Board Member or Trustee.
 We’re particularly looking for volunteers who are skilled and experienced in fundraising, marketing and business management.
 And who like lively, quirky and diverse arts festivals, of course.

 If you’d like to know more about becoming involved with Bath Fringe Festival in any capacity, committee members are around at many of this year’s events, and can be identified by badges – please feel free to talk to them about any aspect of the Fringe, its structure and funding, and how you might be able to get involved.

 Working for the Fringe means a front-row seat at some of the best art events in the UK, as well as knowing that you’re doing something that impacts on thousands of people across the south west every year.
 For the last 20 years we’ve been bringing a great range of alternative, challenging and downright entertaining happenings to Bath and the surrounding area, and with your help we’ll still be here in another 20.
 Roll on Fringe 2022!